SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-63.jpg" /]

-And after we open the **Add Cat** Tab, you will see this time the options are the actual breeds inside the json file.
+And after we open the **Add Cat** Tab, you will see this time the options are the actual breeds inside the JSON file.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-64.jpg" /]